doubleaaron/RoboND-Kinematics-Project/writeup.md

 ![alt text][image3]

-#### Step 3: Find joint variables, q1, q2 and q3, such that the WC has coordinates equal to previous equation.
+#### Step 3: Find joint angles(variables) q1, q2 and q3, such that the WC has coordinates equal to previous equation.

 Symbolically define our homogeneous transform:
 ```